-- Subject randomized but did not take any study treatment - Subject failed to meet any study inclusion criteria but was randomized to receive study treatment - Subject met a study exclusion criterion which may have an impact on the coprimary efficacy endpoints but was randomized to receive study treatment - Subject noncompliant with study treatment within the first 16 weeks of treatment; defined as <80% compliant with study treatment - Subject took prohibited concomitant medication prior to Week 16

-- Subject received treatment different to intended treatment at any visit prior to Week 16
+- Subject was randomized but did not take any study treatment - Subject failed to meet any study inclusion criteria but was randomized to receive study treatment - Subject met a study exclusion criterion which may have an impact on the coprimary efficacy endpoints but was randomized to receive study treatment - Subject was noncompliant with study treatment within the first 16 weeks of treatment; defined as <80% compliant with study treatment - Subject took prohibited concomitant medication prior to Week 16 - Subject received treatment different than assigned treatment at any visit prior to Week 16

-All subjects with relevant protocol deviations will be identified prior to database lock.
+All subjects with relevant protocol deviations will be identified prior to the Week 16 database lock.
 Relevant protocol deviations will be summarized by treatment group and deviation category for the FAS population.